What is Net Positive Suction Head?

 Using Net Positive Suction Head to Select a Pump

-As mentioned, the most important factor to consider when selecting a pump is the NPSH.
-The margin of error between your calculated NPSHa and the manufacturer-provided NPSHr should be 10% or greater to ensure that cavitation is avoided.
+As mentioned, the most important factor to consider when selecting a pump is the net positive suction head.
 Other factors to consider when selecting a pump include:

-- Temperature.
-The higher the liquid temperature, the greater its vapor pressure.
-This has a significant effect on the NPSH equation, causing the NPSHa to decrease.
+- Temperature: The higher the liquid temperature, the greater its vapor pressure.
+This has a significant effect on the NPSH net positive suction head equation, causing the NPSHa to decrease.
 It is important to consider this, especially if the pump is being used in high-temperature applications.

-- Suction-specific speed (Nss).
-This single value is calculated from three factors: the amount of head generated by a pump, the pump operation speed, and the amount of NPSH necessary for pump operation.
+- Suction-specific speed (Nss): This single value is calculated from three factors: the amount of head generated by a pump, the pump operation speed, and the amount of NPSH net positive suction head necessary for pump operation.
 High Nss values could indicate that a pump is prone to cavitation.

-- Pump design.
-Pump design, age, and the rotational speed of its impellers will all influence the NPSH required for the pump to operate properly.
+- Pump design: Pump design, age, and the rotational speed of its impellers will all influence the NPSH net positive suction head required for the pump to operate properly.

 Net Positive Suction Head Solutions by Thermal Fluid Systems, Inc.

 Thermal Fluid Systems, Inc. is a thermal fluid heater and hot oil system supplier with 40 years of experience in the field.
-Our extensive experience allows us to be involved in every step of our customer’s projects, from design and engineering to fabrication and after-sales support.
-By closely communicating with each customer to understand their specific project challenges and requirements, we can recommend and install the pump that is best suited for a particular application.
-Our goal is to save our customers from the stress of having to worry about the expensive repairs or unexpected downtime that can come with selecting the wrong pump for a system.
+Our extensive expertise allows us to be involved in every step of our customer’s projects, from design and engineering to fabrication and after-sales support.
+By closely communicating with each customer to understand their specific project challenges and requirements, we can recommend and install the pump that is best suited for a particular application, ensuring optimal net positive suction head performance.
+Proper net positive suction head management is crucial to preventing cavitation and maximizing pump efficiency.

 Additionally, we also perform system and control upgrades, provide onsite-technical support, and offer an extensive inventory of replacement parts.
 To learn more about our many services and capabilities, please contact us today or fill out a request for a quote.